 In 2022, we also published a report on the links between modern slavery and the inequalities and discrimination faced by women and girls.
-The report identifies key areas that increase the risks of exploitation, trafficking and abuse: lack of access to decent work; vulnerability to unsafe migration;

-education and training.
+The report identifies key areas that increase the risks of exploitation, trafficking and abuse: lack of access to decent work; vulnerability to unsafe migration; exposure to violence and abuse; and lack of access to education and training.
 The report argues that antislavery interventions should incorporate specific strategies to support women and girls, and calls for systemic change to tackle the underlying causes of gender inequality in order to break the cycle and see an end to both gender injustice and modern slavery.